 Teen depression and suicide rates are staggering and on the rise.
 It’s clear that something is missing.

-Teen suicide attempts increased 23 percent.
+Teen suicide attempts have increased by 23 percent.
 Even more troubling, the number of 13-to-18-year-olds who committed suicide jumped 31 percent.source

 While sleep, food, and downtime are very important to our growing kids, what they need most is us.